 Swaziland, Africa has the highest prevalence of HIV/AIDS in the world with over 42% of the population HIV-positive.
 HIV related deaths have caused over 120,000 orphans in a tiny country the size of New Jersey.
 The number of children needing care has exceeded the number of caregivers creating a phenomenon of child-headed households that are particularly alarming with heads of households as young as 12 years old.
 These children face daily struggles pertaining to nutrition, education, safety, and vocational training.

-Opportunities to gain the technological skills required for almost any 21st century career. ✴ We installed a computer lab at a rural primary school complete with electrical wiring and educational software - offering 629 students access to technology and an opportunity to learn basic computer skills.
+Opportunities to gain the technological skills required for almost any 21st century career. ✴ We installed a computer lab complete with laptops and desktops at a rural primary school complete with electrical wiring and educational software - offering 629 students access to technology and an opportunity to learn basic computer skills.

 These orphaned and vulnerable children represent the future of their nations but are also the largest “at-risk” population.
 If HIV/AIDS is to be eradicated, they are the key to any sustainable solution.